 Your chances of beating breast cancer increase when it’s detected early, and a mammogram is the single most effective method of early detection.
-Tulane Lakeside Hospital for Women and Children excels at diagnostic and interventional breast care.
+Tulane Lakeside Hospital excels at diagnostic and interventional breast care.
 Breast imaging can help identify abnormal growths, breast cancer, cysts, lumps and mastitis.

 The types of breast imaging technologies we provide to women in the New Orleans region include: